Almost Optimal Variance-Constrained Best Arm Identification: Proof of Lower Bound

 There exists no feasible arm in Case (i), while there exists at least one feasible arm in Cases~(ii) and~(iii).
 Then we construct instances by making small modifications to the reward distributions of the arms.
 These constructed instances are hard to distinguish from each of the cases above, in the sense that the constructed instances will lead to different conclusions towards the feasibility of the instance or the best feasible arm.

-{\bf Step 2: Study of each case.} Subsequently, we study each case individually.
+{\bf Step 2: Analysis of each case.} Subsequently, we analyze each case individually.
 In each case, we construct $N+1$ instances such that under instance $j$~($0\le j \le N$), the stochastic reward of arm $i$~($1\le i \le N$) is drawn from distribution

 where $ \nu_i^\prime $ will be specified in each case.
 Let $\mu_i^{(j)}$ denote the expectation of arm $i$ and $(\sigma_i^{(j)})^2$ denote the variance of arm $i$ under instance $j$.
 Under instance $0\le j\le N$, we define several other notations as follows: \begin{itemize} \item Let $X_{i,r}^{(j)} $ be the random reward of arm $i$ at round $r$.
 Then $X_{i,r}^{(j)} \in \{0, 1\} $. \item Let $i_r^{(j)}$ be the pulled arm at round $r$, and $\mathcal{G}_r^{(j)} = \{ (i_s^{(j)}, X_{ i_s^{(j)},s } )\}^r_{s=1}$ be the sequence of pulled arms and observed rewards up to and including round $r$. \item Let $\tau^{(j)}$ denote the stopping time. \end{itemize} For simplicity, we abbreviate $\mathcal{G}_{\tau^{(j)}}^{(j)}$ as $\mathcal{G}_j$.